five23/archlinux-ec2/README.md

 should cover the most common use cases:

  * Networking hardware supported on most common instance types
- * The network is configured via DHCP (the default)
+ * The network is configured by cloud-init and netplan, even sophisticated configurations should work out of the box
  * The root file system will be resized to the size of the instances primary EBS volume on first launch
- * The key you select can be used to log in as root on the instance (make sure the network ACLs allow SSH)
+ * The key you select can be used to log in as user "arch" on the instance (make sure the network ACLs allow SSH)

 There is most likely a bunch of advanced stuff that will not work out of the box with this AMI.
 But if you have read and understood the source, you should